devspace-sh/devspace/docs/pages/cli/workflow-basics/containerization.md

 ```

 ## Creating a Dockerfile
-DevSpace CLI lets you create a Dockerfile for a project without fully initializing your project.
+DevSpace lets you create a Dockerfile for a project without fully initializing your project.
 In order to generate a Dockerfile for a project run this command inside the root directory of your project:
 ```bash
 devspace containerize
 ```